hmrc/vat-api/.github/ISSUE_TEMPLATE/bug_report.md

 For any of the above, you **must** contact the software developer support team directly at SDSTeam@hmrc.gov.uk.
 The SDS team do not monitor this repository.

-This repository is for bug reports relating to the VAT API, fill in the sections below to submit your bug report:
+This repository is for bug reports relating to the VAT API only.

+Fill in the sections below to submit your bug report:

 - [ ] Documentation